What is a tactical plan?

 - Marie will monitor goal progress and report outcomes weekly to sales representatives.

-What is the difference between a tactical plan and a strategic plan?
+What’s the difference between a tactical goal and a strategic plan?

 Why is tactical planning important?